3d Modularity Revisited: Introduction, Background, and Summary

 where $f(\tau)$ is a weight $1/2$ weakly holomorphic (mixed) mock modular form.
 Moreover, its completion $\hat f$, transforming as a modular form of weight $1/2$ under a certain congruence subgroup of ${\rm SL}_2(\ZZ)$, has the following properties.
 It is given by

-where $I$ is a finite set, $\vartheta_i$ is a theta function, and $g_i$ with any $i\in I$ is a modular function for some discrete subgroup of ${\rm SL}_2(\ZZ)$ that either vanishes or has an exponential singularity at all cusps. \end{con}
+where $I$ is a finite set, $\vartheta_i$ is a theta function, and $g_i$ with any $i\in I$ is a modular function for some discrete subgroup of ${\rm SL}_2(\ZZ)$ that either vanishes or has an exponential singularity at any cusp. \end{con}

 Crucially, $\tilde \vartheta$ and the finite part of the shadow $\vartheta^\ast$ are the holomorphic resp. non-holomorphic Eichler integrals of the {\em{same}} cusp form $\vartheta$.